SEARCH BY INGREDIENT OR RECIPE

 Preheat your oven to 375 degrees F. Put a kettle of water on to boil.

-Heat a little olive oil in a large skillet over medium heat and cook the sausages till browned; crumble the sausage into small pieces and return to the skillet.
+Meanwhile, heat a little olive oil in a large skillet over medium heat and cook the ground turkey till browned; drain off any liquid, if you need to.

 Add a dash more olive oil; heat; add the chopped garlic, onion, corn, and pine nuts; stir and heat through.

-Add the cooked brown rice, stir and lightly mix.
+Add a cup of cooked brown rice, stir and lightly mix.
 Add a dash more olive oil, if needed, to moisten.
 Add chipotle, cumin and paprike.
 Season with sea salt and pepper.
 Stir well to combine the flavors.
 Remove from heat.
 Add in the chopped cilantro.
+If you need a little more rice to fill large peppers- add some in and toss.

 Choose a shallow baking dish that will fit the halved peppers.
 Stuff the halved peppers with the brown rice mixture, pressing in firmly; use as much stuffing as you can.
 Place the stuffed peppers in the baking dish.